merasmus44/baritoneParkourPort/README.md

 A Minecraft pathfinder bot.

 This is a fork that attempts to merge [Zephreo's diagonal parkour](https://github.com/Zephreo/baritone/tree/master) additions with 1.20.4.
+There is 1 file left to be ported before this *should* be buildable.

 [**Baritone Discord Server**](http://discord.gg/s6fRBAUpmr)